 - Admission as a non-degree-seeking student - Contact the Radford University Registrar's Office.

 - Course Registration & Information - Contact the Radford University Registrar's Office.

 - Student Fees & Accounts - Contact the Radford University Office of the Bursar.

 - Employee Tuition Waiver Policy, Eligibility & Process - Contact the Benefits Office.

 Employees choosing to further their education at another educational institution in a part-time or full-time educational program may apply for tuition reimbursement.
 To qualify for tuition reimbursement funds must be available from the employee’s department budget and all approvals obtained prior to enrollment in full-time or part-time educational programs.

-Educational leave may be granted, at the discretion of the agency, for the purpose of allowing employees time to further their education through study related to their work or that of their agencies.
+Educational leave may be granted, at the discretion of the agency, to allow employees time to further their education through study related to their work or that of their agencies.
 At an agency's discretion, employees may be allowed to take educational leave with full, partial, or no pay.
 (The provisions of Policy 4.45, Leave Without Pay, Conditional and Unconditional, apply to an educational leave without pay.)
 Educational leave is limited to 12 months.
-Extensions to this leave, up to an additional 12 months, may be granted by the Department of Human Resource Management, or by agencies that have decentralization agreements regarding extensions of educational leave.
+Extensions to this leave, up to an additional 12 months, may be granted by the Department of Human Resource Management (DHRM), or by agencies that have decentralization agreements regarding extensions of educational leave.